mlcommons/mobile_app_open/flutter/documentation/result-spec.md

 Info about environment the app is running in.
 May change when you update your OS, change device hardware, or use another device.

-* `device_type`: string
+* `platform`: string
-  Device type used to determine which `info` entry should be used.
+  Used to determine which `info` entry should be used.
   Currently device type simply maps to supported OS list but this may change in the future.
   Allowed values:
   * `android`
   * `ios`
   * `windows`